Partners

 Trier, Germany

-Trier University's Human-Computer Interaction group hosts DC12, developing augmented and virtual reality systems that make digital twins of historical artefacts accessible to museum visitors.
-The project investigates interaction design and visualisation strategies that translate complex NDE data into engaging, understandable public experiences.
-DC12 will carry out a key secondment at the Musée de la Cour d'Or – Metz Métropole, where AR exhibits will be developed and tested with real museum audiences.
+Trier's HCI group hosts DC12, designing augmented and virtual reality systems that make digital twins of historical artefacts accessible to museum visitors.
+DC12 will develop and test AR interaction paradigms for laypeople at the Musée de la Cour d'Or – Metz Métropole and Twiceout (Rome), translating complex NDE data into compelling public experiences.

 EU Contribution: € 290 272